DevExpress-Examples/blazor-dxgrid-use-a-dictionary-to-configure-the-component/README.md

 ## Overview

-Create a [ComponentBase](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.componentbase?view=aspnetcore-3.1) class descendant that accepts data source, grid columns, and grid settings stored in a dictionary.
+Create a [ComponentBase](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.componentbase?view=aspnetcore-3.1) class descendant that accepts a data source, grid columns, and grid settings stored in a dictionary.
 In the created class, configure the Grid component at runtime as follows:

 ```cs
 public class MyGrid<T> : ComponentBase